 Price of Building a Marketplace Website

-So, what is the cost of creating an online marketplace in 2021?
+So, what is the cost of creating a marketplace in 2022?
 Roughly speaking, you may expect to be charged from $30,000 to $200,000 depending on the desired functionality and vendors you cooperate with.

 Marketplace website development cost

 Development cost is based on the development and non-development time required to implement product’s features.
 The number of hours is estimated regarding the complexity of features, including frontend and backend development.